Aston Villa Logo

 Aston Villa Logo 2007-2008

 In 2006, American businessman Randy Lerner became the owner of Aston Villa.
-In honor of this event, the football team unveiled a logo supposed to herald the beginning of a new era – a shield with a crimson outline, filled with blue.
-On top of the blue one, a lion is standing on its hind legs.
-At the bottom of the logo is the club’s motto: “Prepared.”
-The club’s management approved this emblem on May 2, 2007; it largely retains continuity with the previous emblem.
-Traditional club elements include blue and crimson colors and a golden lion.
-The lion’s image refers to the coat of arms of Scotland, where the founders of the club, George Ramsay and William McGregor, were from.
-The full name of the club “Aston villa” now appears the abbreviation AVFC (Aston Villa Football Club).
+To mark this event, the football team introduced a logo that was to herald the beginning of a new era – a shield with a raspberry outline filled with blue.
+At the top in blue is a lion standing on its hind legs.
+At the bottom of the emblem is the club’s motto: “Prepared.”
+The club management approved this emblem on May 2, 2007; it largely retains continuity with the previous emblem.
+Traditional elements of the emblem are blue and raspberry colors and a golden lion.
+The image of the lion refers to the coat of arms of Scotland, where the club’s founders, George Ramsay and William McGregor, came from.
+The full name of the club, “Aston Villa,” now features the acronym AVFC (Aston Villa Football Club).
 On the left is a white five-pointed star dedicated to winning the European Cup (1982).

 2008 – 2016